The standard definition of psychopath is:

 And it is particularly obvious in the effects that psychopathic cult leaders have on their followers, with the creation of pseudo-identities, or clones of themselves, and the impact that has on the decision making of the cult members.

 Through watching movies and reading books, many people are beginning to realize that the standard definition of psychopath as serial killer or serial rapist is incomplete.
-They are beginning to learn the symptoms of psychopathy and are learning how to spot the psychopath in the workplace.
+They are beginning to learn the symptoms of psychopathy and are learning how to spot the psychopath, recognize verbal abuse in the workplace and to see the signs of a controlling mother or an emotionally abusive wife.
+People who come from what they call toxic families or who have suffered sibling abuse are also realizing that many of their toxic family members are psychopaths.

-Or unfortunately for some, by the time they ask themselves 'what is a psychopath?' they have been a victim of a psychopath or are in a relationship with a sociopath and are trying to escape from the mind control and undo the damage and move on.
-Their definition of psychopath is someone who uses mind control, intimidation, sex, verbal abuse and physical violence to control others and satisfy their personal needs and wants, without any consideration for others whatsoever.
+Unfortunately for some, by the time they ask themselves 'what is a psychopath?' they have been a victim of a psychopath or are in a relationship with a sociopath and are trying to escape from the mind control and undo the damage and move on.
+Only then do they realize that the definition of psychopath is someone who uses mind control, intimidation, sex, verbal abuse and physical violence to control others and satisfy their personal needs and wants, without any consideration for others whatsoever.

-(It is thought by some that psychopaths are deeply insecure and often paranoid, living in a cold emotional inner world and that they control others to offset these things.)
+It is thought by some that psychopaths are deeply insecure and often paranoid, living in a cold, emotional inner world and that they control others to offset these things.
+But based on the things they say, the victims rarely report any sense of inferiority in their abusers.

 It is estimated that 1% of the population are psychopaths.
 This may not seem like a big number but the damage they inflict on society and on individuals, emotionally, physically, sexually, mentally and psychologically is enormous.